ryanczm/Analytic-Musings/notes/quant/factors.md

 ## An Example

 You might have $n$ humans (assets).
-You want to isolate out their 'returns' or effect/behavior.
+You observe their returns in the cross section.
+You further observe or estimate their factor loadings matrix or exposures.
+This is the effect.
 You look at your factors that you think contribute and estimate a factor model in your head.
-Now, you observe an effect in the cross-section.
 You want to see how much these effects come from factor A vs B vs C. You isolate out the A and C contributions via experiment (holding those constant) and with that perform an experiment to measure the factor contribution of B, knowing you isolated out/orthogonalized against A and C and don't need to worry about their effects.

 ## Factor Loadings